This gallery contains 12 photos.

 The lavish food they offer, there are pools and a spa which we noticed was similar to Sanctuario in Malate only to find out it’s one and the same as I was going through their brochure.

 I was able to visit the place twice.
-Honestly, I was wishing for a third one.
+Honestly, I was wishing for a third one to stay for a few days.
 The first one I was with my former staff, we were accompanied by my parents and the second one was with my high school friends because I was able to convince them to witness the grandeur of the place.

 Both experience were unforgettable.
 Till Then! =)